DrakeRyzer/SW5e-Episode-2/5-Starships/04-Modifications/index.md

 ### External Docking System
 Your ship is equipped with an airlock and couplers designed to attach and connect to one ship of a size one category smaller than your ship.
 As an action, a crewmember can engage or disengage the external docking system.
 While a ship is coupled to  your ship, the ships can share primary systems as appropriate, and creatures can transfer between ships readily.
-If at least one external docking system is occupied by at least one ship, your ship’s flying speed decreases by 50 feet (to a minimum of 50 feet), its turning speed increases by 50 feet, and its hyperdrive is considered one class greater (to a maximum of Class 20) for determining travel time in hyperspace.
+If at least one external docking system is occupiedm by at least one ship, your ship’s flying speed decreases by 50 feet (to a minimum of 50 feet), its turning speed increases by 50 feet, and its hyperdrive is considered one class greater (to a maximum of Class 20) for determining travel time in hyperspace.

 Alternatively, this suite can accommodate multiple ships of smaller size.
 A Huge ship takes up the space of 10 Large ships, which in turn takes up the place of 10 Medium ships.
 One Medium ship takes up the space of five Small ships, which in turn takes up the space of two Tiny ships.
 You can also substitute a Huge or Gargantuan droid/construct for a Tiny or Small ship, respectively.

 ### Fuel Storage
 This large fuel tank is able to store additional fuel portions in your starship.
 The tank stores fuel units equal to 5 times your ship's normal fuel capacity.
 These units can be used to fuel your own starship, or they can be transfered to other ships.